Experience a New Kind of Learning

 Your Own Degree?

 The answer is simple: there is no better way for the students of today to become the change-makers of tomorrow.
 Antioch College is a platform where students launch themselves down a path of self-directed study, engaging a core topic through a range of academic disciplines and real- world experiences.
 Resolving today’s complex social and ecological problems requires adopting perspectives that are as unique as our students’ backgrounds, interests, and aspirations.
 By taking charge of their learning and engaging in interdisciplinary study, Antioch students are preparing to win victories for humanity in the twenty-first century.

 Designing your own degree may seem like a daunting task.
 But Antioch students are supported through signature courses that guide them through the creation of their self-designed majors.
-During their first quarter on campus, students enroll in ANTC 101: Antioch Commons, where they are introduced to our faculty, their areas of expertise, and the educational experiences available to them through our co-op program and campus learning assets, such as the Glen Helen Nature Preserve, the Antioch Farm, and the Coretta Scott King Center for Cultural and Intellectual Freedom.
+During their first quarter on campus, students enroll in ANTC 101: Antioch Commons, where they are introduced to our faculty, their areas of expertise, and the educational experiences available to them through our Cooperative Education program (Co-op) and affiliated learning assets including as the Glen Helen Nature Preserve, the Antioch Farm, the Coretta Scott King Center for Cultural and Intellectual Freedom, and NPR affiliate WYSO FM.

-After taking courses in academic areas of interest and going on their first Cooperative Education field placement, students return to campus in their second year ready to embark on their self-designed major.
+After taking courses in academic areas of interest and going on their first Co-op field placement, students return to campus in their second year ready to embark on their self-designed major.
 In ANTC 200: Design Your Degree, students identify the topical areas that will form the base of their self-designed major, select a faculty advising committee, and write a Statement of Inquiry that outlines their path of self-directed study.
 Students then take topically-focused courses in multiple disciplines to expand the depth and breadth of their knowledge.

 Antioch is in a class by itself.
 There is no college or university in the country that makes a more profound difference in a young person’s life, or that creates more effective adults.
 None of the Ivies, big or small, can match Antioch’s ability to produce outstanding thinkers and doers.